 Lawyer John M. Becker of the Boston firm of Sandulli Grace represented Mr. Fiske.
 Mr. Becker did not return a telephone message from The Times.

 Officer Michael Gately, who attended the meeting in his capacity as union shop steward, said he could not comment at this time.

-When Sergeant Fiske, a respected 16-year veteran of the police department, Officer Michael Gately and Officer Scott Ogden arrived at 194 West Spring Street late on July 23, Erika Thrift said that her husband, David Thrift, 29, had assaulted her after she walked into the room used by the Thrifts' 15-year-old babysitter.
+When Sergeant Fiske, a respected 16-year veteran of the police department, Officer Michael Gately and Officer Scott Ogden arrived at the Vineyard Haven residence late on July 23, a woman said that her husband, David Thrift, 29, had assaulted her after she walked into the room used by the Thrifts’ 15-year-old babysitter.

 She told police she found her husband hovering over the girl, as the family’s three young children slept on a pullout couch in the living room.
 Ms. Thrift said she thought she saw her husband sexually molesting the girl.

 The babysitter reported that she awoke with Mr. Thrift on top of her.
 “The juvenile female stated that she was afraid to scream so as not to wake the children,” according to Mr. Fiske’s report.

 Mr. Thrift ran from the house when police arrived.
 His wife was transported to the Martha’s Vineyard Hospital.